boveus/hyrax-wiki/Sufia-Development-Guide.md

 rake
 ```

+(Note that the default task in Sufia is the `ci` task, so running the above command is the same as running `rake ci`.)

 But note that if you're actively working on a feature or a bug fix, you will likely not want to use this task repeatedly because it's remarkably slower than `rspec`.

+### I've pushed my branch, which passed locally, to GitHub and the build failed on Travis-CI.
+What gives?
+I need to be able to reproduce this locally to get my branch merged.

+The three most common situations here are:

+* **A new version of bundler came out.** Upgrade the version of bundler via `gem install bundler -v x.y.z` and then run `bundle install` and regenerate the test application.
+* **Travis-CI picked up a newer version of a dependency than you have.** Delete your local `Gemfile.lock`, run `bundle install` again, and regenerate the test application.
+* **Your test application is stale.** Regenerate it.

 # Work with test app in the browser